-Responsibility for litter rests with all of us, starting with our individual behaviour right through to good infrastructure that enhances a clean environment.
+The responsibility for litter rests with all of us, starting with our individual behaviour, right through to good infrastructure that enhances a clean environment.

 There are many reasons why people litter.
 Some people litter because they can’t be bothered to find a bin.
 Others litter because it is simply a bad habit they have formed.
 Or they lack ownership, concern for others or the environment.